 | Factual accuracy | 71% | 93% |

-CRAFT performed well on format accuracy (74%) thanks to its explicit Format dimension.
-But constraint compliance (41%) was poor because constraints were scattered or missing. sinc-LLM's dedicated CONSTRAINTS band drove that number to 88%.
+CRAFT did well on format accuracy (74%) because it has an explicit Format step.
+But constraint compliance was only 41%, because constraints had no clear home. sinc-LLM's dedicated CONSTRAINTS band raised that number to 88%.

 | CRAFT | sinc-LLM |